 APPLICATION FOR ACCEPTANCE; DOCUMENTARY REQUIREMENTS.
 To request a reimbursement for District Eligible Costs, the Developer shall submit, or to request direct payment for District Eligible Costs, a third party shall submit, the following materials in form and substance satisfactory to the District:

-Dedicated Public Infrastructure.
-For Public Infrastructure that has been completed and dedicated to other governmental entities, the Developer or third party shall furnish the following:
+Dedicated Financed Infrastructure.
+For Financed Infrastructure that has been completed and dedicated to other governmental entities or private utilities, the Developer or third party shall furnish the following:

 A completed “Application for Payment or Reimbursement of District Eligible Costs” on the District’s standard form, attached hereto and incorporated herein as Exhibit A, signed by the Developer or third party requesting certification and payment;

-A description of the Public Infrastructure that has been dedicated and the proposed District Eligible Costs thereof;
+A description of the Financed Infrastructure that has been dedicated and the proposed District Eligible Costs thereof;

 Copies of applicable contracts and approved change orders;